KidoniSoftware/kidoni/content/terminal-power-user.md

 will discuss terminal emulators, but for now, I'm going to focus on tools that run within the terminals.
 Similarly I'm not going to cover shells, since I feel that choice of shell is someone like a choice of IDE - it can be a very religious discussion.
+Nor will I cover editors, since that could be a blog in itself.
+Finally, one terminal tool that deserves mention, though I won't do more than mention it here, is [tmux](https://github.com/tmux/tmux/wiki).
+I think it is indispensable, even with man terminal emulators providing similar features.

-I've separated the tools into two categories:
+So with that out of the way, I've separated the tools into two categories:

 - CLIs: tools that (for the most part) "just" output text to the terminal
 - TUIs: tools that "take over" and render a user interface within the terminal